Jeann-Victor/Jeann-Victor/README.md

 :books: I’m currently learning everything.

-:outbox_tray: 2024 Goals: Be the best version ofmyself.
+:outbox_tray: 2024 Goals: Be the best version of myself.